LinuxCafeFederation/awesome-gnu-linux-gaming/README.md

 ### **Disclaimer**

-This list does provide proprietary software, but they will be exclusively marked as "**Proprietary Software!**".
+This list does provide proprietary software, but they will be exclusively marked as "**WARNING: Proprietary Software!**".

 ## Table of contents